andymj/generator-bootsplate/readme.md

 ## Features

 - HTML5 ready.
-- Webserver which listens to HTML, CSS and JS modifications to fire page reloads automatically (Grunt Connect)
+- Contains a webserver which listens to HTML, CSS and JS modifications to fire page reloads automatically (Grunt Connect)
 - Cross-browser compatible.
 - Latest Bootstrap and jQuery integration.
 - modernizr inclusion